 Each of our currently serving Named Executive Officers is party to an offer letter (as described below), as well as a standard confidential information and/or inventions assignment agreement, under which each of Dr. Usman, Mr. Payne and Dr. Levy agreed not to disclose our confidential information.
-We previously entered into an employment agreement with Dr. Madison, whose employment with us terminated as of September 9, 2016.
+On September 19, 2017, we entered into amended and restated employment agreements with Dr. Usman and Mr. Payne.
+The employment agreements were amended and restated in order to, among other things, harmonize the provisions relating to exercise period for vested options in the event of death or disability (collectively, the "Provisions").
+Other than as described herein, the material terms of the employment agreements, as previously disclosed by us, have not been revised.